Chapter 19.12

 3. Concrete panels.

-M. Awnings, canopies and marquees may not obscure architectural details of the facade and may not be the prominent design element of the building.
-They must appear as a secondary and complementary element of the building design.
-Awnings must be appropriate for the architectural style of the building, and consideration given to the awning styling of neighboring buildings.
+K. Awnings, canopies and marquees may not obscure architectural details of the facade and shall not be the prominent design element of the building.

-N. Roof materials on visible roofs should provide texture and shadow lines; bright-colored or reflective roofing is to be avoided.
-The following materials are discouraged and must be approved by the design review board:
+L. Roof materials on visible roofs shall provide texture and shadow lines; bright-colored or reflective roofing is not permitted.
+The following materials are not permitted:

 1. Gravel.